paulnguyen/cmpe172/labs/lab2/README.md

 * https://spring.io/guides/gs/serving-web-content
 * https://github.com/spring-guides/gs-serving-web-content

 1. Build and Deploy to GCP GKE the spring-mvc project based on https://spring.io/guides/gs/serving-web-content.
-You may use the code sniplets below (modified from the Tutorial Page).
+You may use the code snippets below (modified from the Tutorial Page).

 2. Generate a new Gradle project as follows: